fregante/chrome-webstore-upload-cli/README.md

 npm install --save-dev chrome-webstore-upload-cli
 ```

-## Obtaining API Access
+## Setup

-To use this package, you will need to setup an OAuth2 Client ID, Client Secret, and Refresh token through the Google Developer Dashboard.
-Instructions can be found [here](https://developer.chrome.com/webstore/using_webstore_api)
+You will need a Google API `clientId`, a `clientSecret` and a `refreshToken`.
+Read [the guide.](https://github.com/DrewML/chrome-webstore-upload/blob/master/How to generate Google API keys.md)

 ## Usage